Gurupremrajpal/CST338_WK06D01_Command/README.md

 E.    Use Inner Classes in programming assignments

-F.    define, explain and apply Java Collections.
+F.    define, explain and apply Java Collections.</b>